 PRISM enables WFP’s partners in government and WFP country offices to access the latest available climate hazard information alongside vulnerability data through an intuitive, map-based dashboard.
-PRISM combines information from satellites and other remote sensing sources with WFP data on vulnerability to create actionable climate information for decision makers, allowing them to prioritize assistance to those most in need.
+PRISM combines information from satellites and other remote sensing sources with WFP data on vulnerability to create actionable climate information for decision-makers, allowing them to prioritize assistance to those most in need.

-PRISM aims to empower governments with data and information on climate risk to support risk-informed decision making.
+PRISM aims to empower governments with data and information on climate risk to support risk-informed decision-making.
 The platform provides tools to understand where to direct resources to reach populations most in need of protection and assistance.
 PRISM brings together national disaster management organizations, national hydro-meteorological services and key line ministries such as agriculture, health, and social welfare to collectively monitor risks, prioritize responses and inform programmes and policies.
-Increasingly, WFP has focused on deploying PRISM in cooperation with national weather/meteorological offices to monitor climate risk, and to share data from ground observations as well as value-added weather and climate information to users of climate and weather data across government agencies and the broader public
+Increasingly, WFP has focused on deploying PRISM in cooperation with national weather/meteorological offices to monitor climate risk and to share data from ground observations as well as value-added weather and climate information to users of climate and weather data across government agencies and the broader public

 The system is actively used by government partners in Indonesia, Sri Lanka, Mongolia, and Cambodia, while several deployments across Asia and Africa are forthcoming.
 Beyond government partners, WFP also shares information from PRISM with its humanitarian and development partners – providing key data and information to a wide audience.

-PRISM visualizes data generated through Earth Observation including satellites and sensors on the ground.
+PRISM visualizes data generated through Earth Observation, including satellites and sensors on the ground.
 This includes measurements of vegetation conditions, levels of precipitation, and temperatures.
 Beyond monitoring current conditions, PRISM also displays information on how much they deviate from normal conditions during the same time of year.

-Recently, the project has completed integration of data collected on mobile devices using KoBo Toolbox – a free and open-source field data collection tool developed by the Harvard Humanitarian Initiative with wide adoption across the humanitarian and development sectors.
-This allows users to visualize data collected from impacted areas in real-time, alongside the hazard information automatically generated by the platform.
+Recently, the project has completed the integration of data collected on mobile devices using KoBo Toolbox – a free and open-source field data collection tool developed by the Harvard Humanitarian Initiative with wide adoption across the humanitarian and development sectors.
+This allows users to visualize data collected from impacted areas in real-time alongside the hazard information automatically generated by the platform.

-In the case of slow-onset disasters like droughts, PRISM provides decision makers with an overview of current conditions and how they differ from long-term averages.
+In the case of slow-onset disasters like droughts, PRISM provides decision-makers with an overview of current conditions and how they differ from long-term averages.
 It combines this information with data on vulnerable groups.
 This can then be used to highlight areas at risk and to inform potential early actions to mitigate the impact of a disaster.
-For example, areas with drier than usual conditions in the key planting season can be identified, and locations prioritized based on the presence of farmers with low resilience to climate shocks to plan timely interventions.
+For example, areas with drier than usual conditions in the critical planting season can be identified, and locations prioritized based on the presence of farmers with low resilience to climate shocks to plan timely interventions.

 When an acute disaster strikes, such as a tropical storm (cyclones, typhoons, hurricanes), PRISM can rapidly produce statistics on the number of people potentially exposed to damaging wind speeds.
-This quick estimate helps governments and humanitarian partners to immediately assess the scale of the disaster without deploying people on the ground, which in turn can be used for initial response planning and humanitarian assistance if required.
+This quick estimate helps governments and humanitarian partners immediately assess the scale of the disaster without deploying people on the ground, which can be used for initial response planning and humanitarian assistance if required.